Chip-firing games, Jacobians, and Prym varieties: The rank of divisors

 \begin{example} As we saw in Example \ref{ex:treeRank}, if $\Gamma$ is a tree then $W^r_r(\Gamma) = \Pic^d(\Gamma)$ for any $r\geq -1$.
 If $\Gamma$ is not a tree then $W^r_r(\Gamma)$ is empty for any $r>0$.
 If $\Gamma$ has genus $g$ and $r < g-1$ then it follows from Clifford's theorem (Theorem \ref{thm:Clifford}) that $W^r_{2r}(\Gamma)$ is non-empty if and only if $\Gamma$ is hyperelliptic. \end{example}

 \begin{example} Suppose that $\Gamma$ is the chain of $4$ loops whose edges have generic length.
+By \emph{generic} we mean that there are no obvious relation between the lengths.
+For instance, if they are chosen at random or if they are algebraically independent of each other.
 Then $W^1_3$ has dimension $0$.
 In other words, there are only finitely many divisors on $\Gamma$ of degree $3$ and rank $1$. \end{example}

 As seen in Exercise \ref{sec:rankExercises}.\ref{exer:hyperelliptic}, being hyperelliptic has strong implications for the structure of the graph.
 More broadly, the moduli space of metric graphs is stratified according to the type of divisors that they carry.
-The following result, known as the Brill--Noether theorem, characterizes the Brill--Noether loci for large families of algebraic curves.
+The following result, known as the Brill--Noether theorem, characterizes the Brill--Noether varieties for large families of algebraic curves.

 \begin{theorem} Let $d\geq 1$ and $r\geq 0$.
 Then for any smooth curve $C$,

 Furthermore, if $C$ is general in moduli, then $\dim(W^r_d)(C) = g - (r+1)(g-d+r)$. \end{theorem}